openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-04-12-install-off-query-off1.md

 Created a private key: `ssh-keygen -t ed25519 -C "off@off-query-org" -f off-query-org-ssh-key` And put the key content in our keepassX file as an attachment while removing the file from my hard drive.

-Then I ensured off1 user exists on off1 with nologin as shell
+Then I ensured off user exists on off1 with nologin as shell
 ```bash
 $ cat /etc/passwd |grep off
 off:x:1000:1000:OFF user,,,:/home/off:/usr/sbin/nologin